openharmony/docs/en/contribute/template/guide-template.md

       AudioRendererInfo audioRendererInfo = new AudioRendererInfo.Builder().audioStreamInfo(audioStreamInfo)    .audioStreamOutputFlag(AudioRendererInfo.AudioStreamOutputFlag.AUDIO_STREAM_OUTPUT_FLAG_DIRECT_PCM)// Set direct PCM output    .bufferSizeInBytes(100)    .distributedDeviceId("E54***5E8")// Use distributed device E54***5E8 for playback.   .isOffload(false)//  Value false indicates that the audio stream is transmitted to the buffer on a segment-by-segment basis for several times and then played.
 Value true indicates that the audio stream is transmitted to the HAL layer at a time.    .build();
       ```

 3. Specify the playback mode based on the audio stream to be played.
 The playback modes differ only in the data writing process.
+Create an **AudioRenderer** instance using a constructor that fits your need.
    ....

 4. After the playback task is complete, call the **release()** method on the **AudioRenderer** instance to release resources.